1. raspi-tize yourself

 5. get wheelin'

 The software that creates the color wheel interface and talks to the DMX converter can be downloaded for free in both binary and source format directly to your raspi.
-To get started, download the free DMXWheel application code from here, using the native web browser on the raspi ( Midori ):
+To get started, download the free DMXWheel application code from here:

-Launch Midori ( from your desktop icon ), and enter the URL.
-Click on the "download software" link, and save the file to your desktop when prompted; this will create an icon labeled DMXWheel.tar.gz" on your desktop.
+Launch Midori ( from your desktop icon ), and enter this URL.
+Click on the paperclip, and save the file to your desktop when prompted; this will create an icon labeled DMXWheel.tar.gz" on your desktop.
 Next, open up a terminal window to get a command line interface by selecting the icon on the lower left of the tool bar -> Accessories -> LXTerminal.
 In the terminal window, type these two commands:

 This will unpack the DMXWheel application code on your desktop to a folder named "DMXWheel".
 You can open this folder to find the code that is referred to in the rest of this instructable.